DyutideeptaB/Encrypted-QR-generator_with_Decryption-Algorithm/README.md

   - Overlapping number sequences on the right

 These examples can be used as a **reference** to verify script behavior or adapt for integration with your own datasets.

+## Commercial Usage
+Please review the "COMMERCIAL_USAGE.md" file for information on this.